Towards detailed tomography of high energy heavy-ion collisions by $\gamma$-jet: Introduction

 Measurements of jets produced in hard scattering processes serve as an important probe of the strongly interacting partonic matter at RHIC and LHC which can help investigate the properties of the formed new matter~\cite{Appel:1985dq, Blaizot:1986ma}.
-Many experimental observables show that jets loss their energies significantly because they have to interact with the hot and dense medium when they pass it through~\cite{Adams:2005dq, Adcox:2004mh}.
-Recent experimental results based on full jet reconstruction disclose more detailed characterization of jet-medium interactions~\cite{Aad:2010bu, Chatrchyan:2011sx}.
-Prompt photon and parton (jet), i.e. $\gamma$-jet, can be produced by a hard scattering process with similar large transverse momentum back-to-back-ly at leading order.
-Because prompt photon does not flow with electromagnetic interactions only~\cite{Afanasiev:2012dg, Adare:2011zr} and $\gamma$-jet can probe the partonic medium differently from the di-jet case~\cite{Zhang:2009rn}, (prompt) photon+jet has been proposed as a golden channel for jet physics.
-The photon+jet measurements from CMS and ALTAS have provided the direct and less biased quantitative measure of jet energy loss in the medium, which present a deceasing jet-to-photon momentum imbalance ratio ($x_{j\gamma}$) from peripheral to central centrality bin in Pb+Pb collisions at $\sqrt{s_{_{\rm NN}}}$ = 2.76 TeV~\cite{Chatrchyan:2012gt, ATLAS:2012cna}.
-Some theoretical efforts have been made to understand it.
+Many experimental observables show that jets lose their energies significantly because they have to interact with the hot and dense medium when they pass it through~\cite{Adams:2005dq, Adcox:2004mh}.
+Recent experimental results based on full jet reconstruction disclose more detailed characterizations of jet-medium interactions~\cite{Aad:2010bu, Chatrchyan:2011sx}.
+Prompt photon and jet, i.e. $\gamma$-jet, can be produced by a initial hard scattering process with similar large transverse momentum ($p_{T}$) back-to-back-ly at leading order.
+Recent results from PHENIX show that direct photons with high $p_{T}$ do not flow~\cite{Adare:2011zr} and their nuclear modification factor $R_{AA}$ is around unity ~\cite{Afanasiev:2012dg} , which is consistent with the picture that they are dominantly produced in initial hard scatterings and do not participate in strong interactions due to their neutral electric and color charges. $\gamma$-triggered correlation has been proposed as a golden channel for jet physics, since it brings a different kinematical and geometrical bias in comparison with jet-triggered one~\cite{Zhang:2009rn}, although it costs all additional information from the photon trigger.
+Recently, lots of experimental efforts have been invested in measuring reconstructed jets in high energy heavy-ion collisions.
+The photon+jet measurements from CMS and ALTAS provide direct and less biased quantitative measures of jet energy loss in the medium, which give a deceasing jet-to-photon momentum imbalance ratio ($x_{j\gamma}$) from peripheral to central centrality bin in Pb+Pb collisions at LHC energy~\cite{Chatrchyan:2012gt, ATLAS:2012cna}.
+Some theoretical attempts have been made to understand it.
 Vitev and Zhang evaluated the transverse momentum imbalance of photon+jet is induced by the dissipation of parton shower energy due to strong final-state interactions~\cite{Dai:2012am}.
 Qin found that photon-tagged jet has a sensitivity on production position of $\gamma$-jet and propose it as a tomographic tool for studying jet quenching in heavy-ion collisions~\cite{Qin:2012gp}.
-In this letter, a detail tomographic analysis with photon+jet are firstly performed in Pb+Pb collisions at $\sqrt{s_{_{\rm NN}}}$ = 2.76 TeV within a multi-phase transport (AMPT) model with string meting scenario.
-The large imbalance of photon+jet can be produced by strong interactions between jet and partonic medium.
-Because the momentum imbalance is sensitive to both production position and passing direction of $\gamma$-jet, it make it possible to experimentally control photon+jet as a probe to do a detailed tomography on the partonic matter created in high energy heavy-ion collisions.
+In this Letter, a detail tomographic analysis with photon+jet are performed in Pb+Pb collisions at $\sqrt{s_{_{\rm NN}}}$ = 2.76 TeV within a multi-phase transport (AMPT) model with string meting scenario.
+The large imbalance of photon+jet can be produced by strong interactions between jet parton shower and partonic medium.
+Because the momentum imbalance is sensitive to both production position and passing direction of $\gamma$-jet, it makes it possible to use photon+jet as a probe to do a detailed tomography on the partonic matter created in high energy heavy-ion collisions.